-Mathews Jacob is an associate professor at the Department of and Computer Engineering and is heading the Computational Biomedical Imaging Group (CBIG) at the Iowa.
+Mathews Jacob is a professor in the Department of and Computer Engineering and is heading the Computational Biomedical Imaging Group (CBIG) at the Iowa.
 His research interests include image reconstruction, image analysis and quantification in the context of magnetic resonance imaging.